 If your availability is limited, our receptionists can advise which therapists are available at times which suit your diary.

-We also offer an information services to provide an overview of the best therapist for the individual.
+We also offer an assessment service to provide an overview of the best therapist for the individual.

 How many sessions are required?

 This depends on the issues and your practitioner will be happy to discuss this.
 At the outset, you should expect to attend for a minimum of six sessions.